k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 The information is also accessible in the **Trace pane** of the **Chat Playground**, part of the AI Fusion app.
 Here, you can create chats and view a detailed trace showing what the user asked, the inputs and outputs of each called agent and tool, and the number of tokens consumed at each step.

-This Trace pane is available in addition to the comprehensive debugging capabilities and visibility at the Broadway flows and Java code within the Studio.
+The Trace pane is available in addition to the comprehensive debugging capabilities and visibility at the Broadway flows and Java code within the Studio.